Terax0001/FIXED-Minecraft-Authentification-Error./README.md

 <p> If you need help you can write on discord ✬ Terax#0002 </p>

 ## Requirement:
--pip install shutil
+pip install shutil

--pip install colorama
+pip install colorama

 DISCLAIMER : you have to execute the cmd as administrator and execute the app.py file
 ## Pictures: